thamysabrahao/content-topic-classifier/README.md

 ## Next steps:

-- Try out other models to see if we can get better performance.
+- Try out other models and and fine-tuning to improve performance.

 - Add more training examples to help the model fine-tune and generalize better.

 - Build a feature engineering process to improve classification and recommendations, focusing on things like: